New research reveals urgent need to tackle net zero skills challenge

 You can access the full report here and on the Energy Systems Catapult website: https://es.catapult.org.uk/report/equipping-building-engineers-to-deliver-net-zero/

 Michael is responsible for the technical activities of FETA.
 He manages the technical committees of several Refrigeration, HEVAC, Chimney and Ductwork groups across FETA.
-He also runs the secretariat of the ISO technical committee for Fans (ISO/TC 117) on behalf of BSI and maintains the FETA web site.
+He also runs the secretariat of the ISO technical committee for Fans (ISO/TC 117) on behalf of BSI.